PlayFab/thundernetes/docs/development.md

 - The Makefile on the root of the project contains a variable `NS` that points to the container registry that you use during development.
 So you'd need to either set the variable in your environment (`export NS=<your-container-registry>`) or set it before calling `make` (like `NS=<your-container-registry> make build push`).
 - Login to your container registry (`docker login`)
-- Run `make build push` to build the container images and push them to your container registry
+- Run `make clean build push` to build the container images and push them to your container registry
 - Run `create-install-files-dev` to create the install files for the cluster
 - Checkout the `installfilesdev` folder for the generated install files.
 This file is included in .gitignore so it will never be committed.
 - Test your changes as required.